bethanyweaver/bethanyweaver.github.io/_drafts/_posts/gordon-ramsay-s-spicy-mexican-eggs.md

 \<br\> Creating little wells, crack each egg and pour into well.
 I had 5 total.
 \<br\> Top with more salt and pepper, the white cheddar cheese and crush red pepper.
 \<br\> Bake for 15 minutes at 350 degrees, making sure the the egg white is completely cooked.
 If still clear, continue cooking until white.
+\<br\> Top with chopped cilantro (if that's your thing)

+# serving suggestion:

-\<br\> Top with chopped cilantro, crumbled chorizo, or more baked tortilla triangles.
+Top with crumbled chorizo and baked tortilla triangles.
+I ate this with leftover chipotle-butter steak bites and [spanish potatoes](http://bethanygearee.com/2017/01/20/spanish-breakfast-bibimbap.html).

+Enjoy :)